 Interns are asked for their preference during the first quarter, but they are not guaranteed.
-E-board and Dr. Esdin will take these preferences into consideration when assignment site.
-Also, this assignment can change from quarter to quarter depending on program needs and the intern’s availability.
+E-board and Dr. Esdin will take these preferences into consideration when granting site assignments.
+Note that this assignment can change from quarter to quarter depending on program needs and the intern’s availability.

 What happens at site?

-Site coordinators run sites and they will assign module topics for the interns at the beginning of the quarter.
-Aside from presenting health modules to the children, interns mentor and tutor the children and assist in maintaining order at the site.
+Site coordinators run sites and they will assign module topics to interns at the beginning of the quarter.
+Aside from presenting health modules to the children, interns mentor and tutor the children and assist with site management.